-I am so excited to bring you simple ideas, that are also free and don’t take up any extra time to be green.
+I am so excited to bring you simple ideas, that are free and don’t take up any extra time to be green.

-These are 10 recycled art projects for kids that reuse what you’re already recycling.
+Here are 10 recycled art projects for kids that reuse what you’re already recycling.

-- Recycled toilet paper tubes are great for art projects!
+Toilet paper rolls: Recycled toilet paper tubes are great for art projects!
 An easy one for toddlers is to stamp hearts using the toilet paper tubes.

-- Again, recycled packaging works great!
-The brown paper that you get in some packages can be reused as wrapping paper and is a great canvas for kids to create on!
+Wrapping Paper: Again, recycled packaging works great for art projects!
+Turn the brown paper that you get in some packages into wrapping paper.
+It also makes a great canvas for kids to create on as well!

-- Save those tin cans!
+Cans: Save those tin cans!
 Paint them, make them pretty and turn them into homemade wind chimes!

-- Dig out recycled bottles to make prints using the bottom of them.
+Plastic Bottles: Dig out recycled bottles to make prints using the bottom of them.
 They work great to make flowers, or even snowflakes.
 I bet some fun dot to dots could be made too.

 What recycled materials should you save for activities, crafts and art projects for kids?
 Check out our list of 34 recycled materials to save, plus what to do with them.